XD030/WizardChess/replit.md

   - Assassin Reveal: Selecting a paladin automatically reveals any stealthed enemy assassins in the protection zone
   - Visual: Protected pieces show cyan border (#06b6d4) when paladin selected; holy light markers display golden glow with cross symbol
 - Assassin: Parallelogram diagonal moves with stealth mechanic (white triangle = visible, black triangle = stealthed and invisible to enemy); automatically revealed in paladin protection zones
-- Bard: Checker-style chain jumping movement with activation and forced swap mechanics:
+- Bard: Straight-line jumping movement with activation and forced swap mechanics:
-  - Movement: BFS-based chain jumping - can jump over any piece (friendly or enemy) to reach empty positions, can also single-step to adjacent nodes
+  - Movement: Can single-step to adjacent nodes OR jump over pieces in a straight line -起跳点、跳过的棋子和落点必須在同一直線上 (starting point, jumped piece, and landing point must be collinear); can chain multiple jumps in the same direction
   - Invulnerability: Cannot be killed by any attack - all attack functions (wizard, apprentice, dragon, ranger, paladin, assassin, griffin) prevent bard removal
   - Activation System: Bards start inactive; when ANY piece is captured (any capture path: guard select, guard decline, direct attack), ALL bards on the board are activated
   - Forced Swap: After a bard moves, player must swap it with a friendly piece (excluding dragons and other bards) before ending turn